MarceloNunes/spotify-api-reactjs/README.md

 ## Installation

-To install the application on your local environment, first make sure to have bith Git and Node.js installed on your system.
+To install the application on your local environment, first make sure to have both Git and Node.js installed on your system.
 Then open a command line terminal and type the following commands.

 ```
 git@github.com:MarceloNunes/spotify-api-reactjs.git